Worthy Park

 Historical Significance

-The park was dedicated on June 3, 1983, to Norman L. Worthy, who is considered the father of the Huntington Beach park system.
-Worthy, a native of Huntington Beach and graduate of Huntington Beach High School in 1942, was responsible for acquiring 626 acres of parkland and developing 57 park sites throughout the city.
+There's a meaningful story behind this park's name.
+Dedicated on June 3, 1983, it honors Norman L. Worthy, widely regarded as the father of Huntington Beach's park system.
+A hometown hero who graduated from Huntington Beach High School in 1942, Worthy left an incredible legacy - acquiring 626 acres of parkland and developing 57 park sites throughout the city.
+Pretty impressive for one person's vision!

 Recreational Amenities